 The meaning of “Dhana” in astrology is “wealth”; thus, it mostly predicts wealth along with family, education, and speech.
 The areas represented by the second house also include the nation’s wealth and related things like economic development.

 - Associated with: Gemini

 - Good for: Moon, Mars, Venus, and Saturn.

 - Weak for: Mercury

-The meaning of “Buddhi” in astrology is “intellect”, thus this house governs the mental attitude of a person and their ability to memorize.
-The areas represented by this house also includes journeys, brothers, sisters, neighbors, interests, habits, mental intelligence, and communication.
+The meaning of “Buddhi” in astrology is “intellect”; thus, this house governs a person’s mental attitude and ability to memorize.
+The areas represented by this house also include journeys, brothers, sisters, neighbors, interests, habits, mental intelligence, and communication.

 - Vedic Name: Bandhu Bhava

 - Weak for: Mars and Saturn